fenago/ml-scikit-keras-tensorflow/labs/preface.md

 =================

-Please address[]{#idm45728498195272}[]{#idm45728495264712} comments and questions concerning this book to the publisher:
+Please address[]{#idm45728498195272}[]{#idm45728495264712} comments and questions concerning this course to the publisher:

 -   O'Reilly Media, Inc.
 -   1005 Gravenstein Highway North